How do you deal with failure? Do you struggle with setbacks or get upset about losing?

 - 5 Ideas to Help Nurture a Growth Mindset

 - A Take-Home Message

-Most positive psychology readers will already be familiar with Mindset Theory, or the idea that our beliefs influence the way we behave in response to life’s situations.
-If you haven’t heard of it or are looking for a refresher (Murphy & Dweck, 2016: 127),
+Most positive psychology readers will already be familiar with mindset theory, or the idea that our beliefs influence the way we behave in response to life’s situations.

-So, in one general sense, mindset theory premises that the way we view ourselves – our capabilities, talents, and intelligence – impact on our lives and success.
-At the same time, mindset theory covers how we choose to pursue our goals, whether we give up when faced with failure or respond with more effort and dedication.
+Mindset theory suggests that the way we view ourselves – our capabilities, talents, and intelligence – impacts our lives and success.
+At the same time, mindset theory covers how we choose to pursue our goals: whether we give up when faced with failure or respond with more effort and dedication.

-According to Carol Dweck‘s Mindset Theory, we all fall somewhere along a spectrum when it comes to our implicit beliefs.
+According to Carol Dweck’s (2012) mindset theory, we all fall somewhere along a spectrum when it comes to our implicit beliefs.
 At one end, it’s possible to have a fixed mindset or an entity theory:

 A fixed mindset is when people believe their basic qualities, their intelligence, their talents, their abilities, are just fixed traits.
 They have a certain amount, and that’s that.

 If your implicit beliefs fall at the other end of the spectrum, you have a growth mindset – incremental theory: